fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 Baylor College of Medicine

 Computer Science Department,
-Rice Univeristy
+Rice University
 ***

 ## Goals of this module
 The goal of this module is to get you familiarized with variant identification (especially Structural Variations) across assembly, short read based mapping and long read based mapping.
-For Structural Variations (SVs) detection we will be usinig mutliple methods (Assemblytics, Manta, Sniffles) and then later compare them across to obtain more insights about advantages and disadvantes across the differnet approaches.
+For Structural Variations (SVs) detection we will be using multiple methods (Assemblytics, Manta, Sniffles) and then later compare them across to obtain more insights about advantages and disadvantages across the different the differnet approaches.

 ### The main steps in this Module are:
 1. Assembly based SV detection (using ([Assemblytics](http://assemblytics.com/))).